Monthly Archives: December 2010

 As long as we’re talking about ancestors …

-Why is the federal government spending money encouraging young students to study electrical power generation?
 The power companies desperately need a jolt of youthful energy.
-The industry and the creaky distribution system it manages are on the cusp of a major technological … Continue reading
+The industry and the creaky distribution system it manages are on the cusp of a major technological overhaul just as about half of electric utility employees are expected to retire in the next 5 to 10 years.

 Filed under Uncategorized